coatespt/cursor-twitter/PROJECT_DESCRIPTION.md

 The RabbitMQ Feeder reads the files (there are about 5700 of them) in time-order, and puts the CSV on RabbitMQ.
 It keeps a notation on disk of the last file it processed, so if it is interrupted, it will pick up more or less where it left off.

 ### Main Processing
-The main processor either reads the Tweet CSV from disk or picks it up line by line from RabbitMQ.
-It takes the input in batches of several thousand Tweets (config.yaml) figures out the unusually busy words, finds the recent Tweets that use at least M of them, (this is a very small percentage of all Tweets), runs a clustering algorithm on those Tweets to identify the clusters of usage, and writes the resulting clusters of Tweets, as well as metadata about the clusters and the bathces, to standard out as JSON.
+The main processor works the same way regardless of whether it reads the Tweet CSV from disk or picks it up line by line from RabbitMQ.
+It takes the input in batches of several thousand Tweets (config.yaml) figures out the unusually busy words, and finds the recent Tweets that use at least M of them, (this is a very small percentage of all Tweets).
+It then runs a clustering algorithm on those Tweets to identify the clusters of usage, and writes the resulting clusters of Tweets, as well as metadata about the clusters and the bathces, to standard out as JSON.

 This is the heart of the system because it identifies the subjects.
 It is very fast, operating on up to 50,000 Tweets/second even on a laptop.

+This makes the core algorithm is by far the fastest part of the process capable of handling multiples of the firehose, but not easily parallelized except for historical data, which can be parallelized by handing large intervals of time to multiple instances.

+#### Persistence of Subjects

+In addition to computing the new subjects, the system can give information about how long those new subjects have existed in terms of the number of recent batches the subject or similar subjects appeared in.
+This is given in the form of a list of the previous N batches that also match the new subject.

+Persistence of subjects is a bigger consumer of resources than the cost as the clustering itself.
+It can be turned on and off, but the heuristic as a whole is a minor consumer of CPU compared to the unpacking of the input and maintaining the background frequency data structures.
+Therefore, it is not clear how far back one would have to check for this to be a significant consumer of resources.

 #### Main Processing Viewer
 A Web service provides interactive browser access to several different views on the subjects, the words that characterize them, etc.  This web service is available on port 8080 wherever it is running.

+Additional viewing modes are easy to add, as they all run on the same basic data structure.

-## AI Semantics
+## AI for Subject Semantics

 The optional AI portion uses the Ollama LLM running locally to describe the meaning of each cluster/subject.
 The nature of the AI prompt can be changed programmatically.
 An upcoming enhancement will allow the format of the prompt to be supplied by the user.

+The AI portion is currently set to use a utility to feed the output of the Z-Filters portion to Postgres.
+This can easily be switched to feed as the batches are processed.
+Unless true real-time analysis is required, it isn't really necessary.

 ### JSON Main Output to Postgres

 A free-standing utility reads the JSON output from main and inserts it into several tables on Postgress.
 One of the tables contains the name of the particular run, as well as the values of key parameters that it extracts from the config file.

-This allows the output of any number of runs to exist side by side in Postgres.
+This allows the output of any number of runs to exist side by side in Postgres and identified by name, e.g., "Bob's small batch test 9/30/2025".

+The runs can also be dropped from the database with a query.

 ### AI/Ollama Service
-A second utility program reads the batch/cluster/tweet information from Postgres cluster-by-cluster, formualtes it into prompts, and sends it to Ollama via HTTP.
+A second utility program reads the batch/cluster/tweet information from Postgres cluster-by-cluster, formualtes it into prompts, and sends it to Ollama via HTTP POST.
 Ollama runs locally on its own machine.

-The response to the HTTP Post is inserted in Postgres, where it can be queried along with the Tweets and metadata of the cluster/subject.
+The response to the HTTP POST is inserted in Postgres, where it can be queried along with the Tweets and metadata of the cluster/subject.

 ### AI Web Service and Browser

 A web service exists to display the AI results in a browser.
 The browser is used to select and control what what the web service extracts for display.

+Such criteria as the name of the run, the time interval of interest, etc. can be specified.

 # Speed of Computation and Significant Events